d-s-cohen/visualizirr/home.md

 This includes an intracohort anlaysis module which produces Wilcoxon rank-sum test p-values.
 This also includes a paired sample cohort analysis which produces Wilcoxon signed-rank test p-values.
 There is also a table of the values and a scatterplot for comparing different measures.
+Cohort statistics data and available meta-information are available on the cohort analysis page in tables and are downloadable.

 The data for all figures is split into different available chains.
 All figures produced by VisualizIRR can be exported in raster or vector format.

 ---